jettero/my-salt-formulae/README.md

 # pure-salt

 Requires and uses the pure-pythons described above.
+Like the pure-python formula, this requires some supporting pillar (see `example-pillar/pure-salt.sls`)

 # dl-repo